-Pontotoc County Complex will reopen Monday, June 8, 2020 to the public.
-Everyone entering is required to wear a mask.
+Pontotoc County Complex will reopen Tuesday, February 23, 2021 to the public.
+Everyone is required to wear a mask.

 Pontotoc County Sheriff's Office